rhystmills/rhystmills.github.io/docs/_posts/2021-07-03-how-i-installed-kali-on-my-raspberry-pi.markdown

 Finally, I could run `sudo resize2fs` and then `df` to see that the partition now only used 37% and not 100% of the disk space.

 Ironically, the login problem had been sorted somewhere along the way without me updating the operating system - but I now had space on my SD to do useful work (and of course I updated).

+Kali worked like a dream and I got to continue playing around with its utilities.